imveikka/dwm-imveikka/README.md

 In order to build dwm you need the Xlib header files.

-And then there are "requiremets":
+And then there are "requirements":

 - Firefox (browser)
 - Alacritty (terminal)
 - alsa-utils (volume control using keyboard)
 - CaskaydiaCove Nerd Font,
+- dmenu

 which can be modified to own liking from `config.h`.